ramilivia/unzer-quickpay/INCIDENT.md

 If the duration for changes is taking very long, this could be split into several smaller metrics, such as time for PR, time for deployment, etc.

 ## 3. Change Failure Rate (CFR)

+This measures the percentage of deployments that cause a failure in production

+`Change Failure Rate = (Failed Deployments / Total Deployments) × 100%`

+For low performers more than 60% of the deployments fail while for high performenrs this should be less than 10%

 ## 4. Time To Restore Service (MTTR)